OWASP/www-project-top-10-for-business-logic-abuse/docs/the-top-10/sequential-state-bypass.md

 ### Scenario #1: Completing checkout without triggering a real payment transaction

-An insufficient origin check in the WooCommerce IPN callback lets attackers forge “payment completed” notifications, updating an order’s status without ever triggering a real transaction.
+An insufficient origin check of IPN callback in the WooCommerce plugins such as GloBee and CardGate lets attackers forge “payment completed” notifications, updating an order’s status without ever triggering a real transaction.

 By crafting fake IPN calls, fraudsters bypass payment checks,  leading to unpaid orders being fulfilled and undermining trust in order integrity.